qjebbs/vscode-plantuml/README.md

 > Notice: If you use customize `plantuml.jar`, please update to the latest version to enable `Multi-Page Diagram support`.
 (Later than `V1.2017.15`)

+>  Format PlantUML code is **Deprecated**.
+Don't depend on it, use it only when it works right.
+I had force disable it in auto-format cases (format on save).

 ## Supported Formats